CodeGlassDotIO/Docs/_docs/features/supportedruntimes.md

 .NET Framework 4.0 and up

 ### Notes on .NET Framework 2.0-3.5
-.NET Framework 2.0-3.5 is not officially supported but it might work, take note of the following:
+.NET Framework 2.0-3.5 is not officially supported but it might work in the __[experimental edition](../Editions/Experimental.md)__, take note of the following:

 CodeGlass needs to be started as administrator as we need to add some registry keys.